mlensment/ikgen/README.md

 # Estonian Identity Code generator
-This gem generates valid Estonian male and female identity codes, birth year between 1950 - 1999.
+This ruby script generates valid Estonian male and female identity codes, birth year between 1950 - 1999.
 This means that the generated person will always be an adult (18+).
+Pull requests are welcome (this script should probably be a gem).

 ## Requirements
 You need ruby to run this script.
 Tested with ruby ```2.4.1```.